 - Have the decks been sealed recently?
 Typically decks should be sealed every 3 years

 - Any evidence of plumbing leaks?
 Look under sink cabinets, toilets, and around water heaters for a history of a leak.
-Are the plumbing fixtures secure and working properly.
+Are the plumbing fixtures secure and working properly?
 More intrepid buyers could explore under the plumbing areas in the crawlspace or basement to look for leaks.

 - Any evidence of swollen/decayed siding/trim?
 Improper installation or poorly maintained gutters can cause more than typical wear on the siding/trim.
-Look for soft/swollen trim or siding especially at doors/windows, gutter areas, or siding over slabs/patios/decks.
+Look for soft/swollen trim or siding, especially at doors/windows, gutter areas, or siding over slabs/patios/decks.

 - Any evidence of pests?
 Carpenter bees, Woodpeckers, Rodents/Squirrels, etc…?
 Carpenter bee damage is very common in our area, especially with wood trim/siding and decks.
-Carpenter bees make button-sized round holes, wood-peckers often make those holes even larger.
-Look for evidence of mice in attics, crawl spaces and around water heaters.
+Carpenter bees make button-sized round holes, woodpeckers often make those holes even larger.
+Look for evidence of mice in attics, crawl spaces, and around water heaters.

 - Has regular maintenance been performed?
 Gutter cleaning and sealing, HVAC, etc… If basic maintenance has been neglected, bigger issues were likely neglected as well.

-Additions, Renovations and Remodels
+Additions, Renovations, and Repairs

-- Was the work permitted?
+- Was the work permitted? (question for seller or the city/county)

-- Was the work built to the same quality as the rest of the home?
+- Was the work built to the same quality as the rest of the home? (question for home inspector)

 What should be replaced after 15-25 years?

-For buyers looking at homes approaching 25 years old the following components typically should have been replaced.
+For buyers looking at homes approaching 25 years old, the following components typically should have been replaced.
 If they have not been replaced the buyer should budget for replacement within a few years.

 After 15-25 years typically all of the home’s major appliances will be replaced (Heating and Cooling, Kitchen/laundry appliances, Water heater, etc…).
 Our inspectors, as a courtesy to our clients, try to indicate the age of the heating/cooling equipment and water heater in the report.
-The buyer can find the manufacture information of kitchen/laundry appliances on the data stickers (usually found on or around the door).
+The buyer can find the manufacturer information of kitchen/laundry appliances on the data stickers (usually found on or around the door).
 See How to Determine the Age of Your Water Heater and How to Determine the Age of Your Heating and Cooling Equipment.

 Roof and related components

 Most roofs have a 20-25 year service life- after 15-25 years most roofs will be replaced.
 More expensive roofing products can last longer.
 Metal roofs should have been re-painted at least once.
-When a roof is replaced all of the metal flashing, gutters/downspouts, chimney flashing, and skylights should also be replaced.
+When a roof is replaced all of the metal flashings, gutters/downspouts, chimney flashing, and skylights should also be replaced.

 GFCI outlets start to fail after 15-25 years.
 Smoke/CO detectors should be replaced every 10 years.
 Dimmer switches tend to fail after 15 years.
 Exterior lights, especially security lights, become damaged by the sun and need repairs/replacement after 15-25 years.
 Light/fan fixtures become worn/dated after 15-25 years.